A tire is a relatively simple rubber component – in theory, at least.

 Different Types Of Tire Sidewall Damage And Causes

-Any serious damage to a tire’s sidewall means the tire is a hazard.
+Any substantial damage to a tire’s sidewall means the tire is a hazard.
 It’s likely to blow out while driving.

 Cut/Gash/Tear

 Many tires have some kind of cut, gash, or tear in the sidewall.
-Many of these aren’t deep enough to be of any concern.
-They’re just surface lacerations.
+Numerous of these aren’t deep enough to be of any concern.
+They’re just superficial lacerations.

 Sometimes, the cut/gash/tear could slice deeply into the tire sidewall.
 The tire is no longer good if this laceration reaches or passes the metal wires.